Yukihiko Haida: Career

-In 1928 Haida formed formed the Moana Glee Club, a Hawaiian music group, with his younger brother Katsuhiko Haida.
+In 1928 Haida formed the Moana Glee Club, a Hawaiian music group, with his younger brother Katsuhiko Haida.
 The band popularized the ukulele in Japan.
 In 1933 Haida temporarily returned to Hawaii to study with M.K.
 Moke.

 Haida began writing and arranging songs, and taught guitar in Koenji, Tokyo in 1935.
 Some of his students included Fumimaro Konoe's daughter and Kaneko Kentaro's grandchild.
 He signed with Victor Records and began recording and publishing music.
 During this time, Haida wrote songs like Suzukaze no Michi, which became a hit when Katsuhiko sang it.
 The band was active until World War II, when Western music, including Hawaiian music, were banned in 1943.

 After the war Haida and Katsuhiko formed a band called the New Moana.
 They started the Nihon Ukulele Association in 1959.

 In 1979 Haida was honored for his career and achievements at the 21st Japan Record Awards.